-Each Right entitles the Rights Holder to purchase six Depositary Units and one Preferred Unit at a Subscription Price equal to \S .
-The Subscription Price is allocable \S to the Depositary Units and \$10 to the Preferred Unit.
-The portion of the Subscription Price allocable to the Depositary Units represents a discount to the last reported slaes price of \S for the Depositary Units on the NYSE on January , 1995.
-The Depositary Units have been priced at a discount to the market price to reward the Partnership's Unitholders and to make the Depositary Units attractive to investors.
+Each Right entitles the Rights Holder to purchase six Depositary Units and one Preferred Unit at a Subscription Price equal to \$55.
+The Subscription Price is allocable \$45 to the Depositary Units and \$10 to the Preferred Unit.
+The portion of the Subscription Price allocable to the Depositary Units represents a discount to the last reported slaes price of \$8.25 for the Depositary Units on the NYSE on February 21, 1995.
+The Depositary Units have been priced at a discount to the market price to attempt to make the Depositary Units attractive to investors.
 The discount may result in a reduction in the market price of the Depositary Units, however, the Partnership cannot predict what impact, if any, such discount will have on the market price of the Depositary Units.

 The Depositary Units currently trade on the New York Stock Exchange, Inc. (the "NYSE") under the symbol "ACP."
-There is no existing market for the Preferred Units; however, the Partnership will seek to list the Preferred Units on the NYSE.
-There can be no assurance, however, that the Preferred Units will be accepted for listing on such exchange or that a market for the Preferred Units will develop.
+The Preferred Units will also be listed on the NYSE under the symbol "ACP PR."
+Trading in the